 Of course, we understand that in many situations, one parent has to be involved at least somewhat in the bedtime routine.
 Moms who breastfeed, for instance, will need to nurse at bedtime.
 And some babies really prefer one parent over another at bedtime.
 However, as much as you can, try to encourage your partner to be part of the bedtime routine.
 This will ensure that both of you share the workload, and that both of you have the chance to enjoy baby at bedtime.

-3 Steps to Help Your Partner Put Baby to Bed
+3 Tips to Help Your Partner Put Baby to Bed

 - Cue your partner in on important information.
 If they’re going to be any help at all, your partner needs to know all the vital bedtime information.
 When is bedtime?
 What’s usually involved in the bedtime routine?
 Sharing this info will help set your partner up for bedtime success, and will ensure that your partner feels like part of the team.
 And don’t forget to share the little details — does your daughter have a favorite pair of PJs?
 Does your son like to sleep with the lamp on?
 Your partner will need to know these things, too.